OctoPrint/OctoPrint/CONTRIBUTING.md

    **ideally of only one commit** (use git's rebase and squash functionality).
 5. Make sure you **follow the current coding style**.
 This means:
      * Tabs instead of spaces in the Python files[2]
-     * Spaces instead of tabs in the Javascript sources
+     * Spaces instead of tabs in the JavaScript sources
      * English language (code, variables, comments, ...)
      * Comments where necessary: Tell *why* the code does something like it does it, structure your code